ibm-cloud-docs/cis/about.md

 #### User-agent blocking rules
 {: #user-agent-blocking-rules}

 With User-agent blocking rules, you can act on any user-agent string you select.
 This capability works like domain lockdown, except that the block examines the incoming user-agent string instead of the IP.
 You can choose how to handle a matching request with the same list of actions that you established in the IP rules (block, challenge, and JS challenge).
 User-agent blocking applies to your entire zone.
-You cannot specify subdomains in the same manner as you can with a domain lockdown.
+You can't specify subdomains in the same manner as you can with a domain lockdown.

 This tool is useful for blocking any user-agent strings that you deem suspicious.